johngage/TLPeaceFoundation/content/post/Building teglapeace.org/index.md

 ---
 # How the **Tegla Loroupe Peace Foundation** website is structured

-## Note: July,2025: There is a new online editing system, DeCap CMS,
+## Note: July, 2025: There is a new online editing system, DeCap CMS,

 Editing is in the cloud, supported by our web publishing partner, **Netlify**.
 That's why our current web address is [https://teglaloroupepeacefoundation.netlify.app](https://teglaloroupepeacefoundation.netlify.app/)/

 To access the editor, you log in to **Netlify**.
-We'll set that up.
+Titus Peguin controls access.

 You are presented with *DeCap*, the open source content-management system  (CMS) supported by **Netlify**.
 The interface displays a form for each page, allowing you to edit the text, the title, and the images displayed on the page.